onewelcome/java-spring-oidc-example/README.md

 ## Run and test
 Run the example via the Run configuration in IntelliJ or via the command line: `mvn spring-boot:run`.
-The Token Server needs to be accessible to start this application since it connects to the well-known-configuration endpoint during start up.
+The Token Server needs to be accessible to start this application since it connects to the discovery endpoint during start up.

 Go to [http://localhost:8080](http://localhost:8080)